idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/parameter_study.md

 !listing parameter_study/diffusion.i id=diffusion
          caption=Complete input file for example heat equation problem to be used in parameter study.

-Executing this file using the StocasticToolsApp can be done as follows
+Executing this file using the StochasticToolsApp can be done as follows

 ```
-cd moose/modules/stocastic_tools/examples/parameter_study
+cd moose/modules/stochastic_tools/examples/parameter_study
-../../stocastic_tools-opt -i diffusion.i
+../../stochastic_tools-opt -i diffusion.i
 ```

 The simulation will perform four timesteps and should result in $T_{avg}=-5.12$ and $q_{left}=-7.77$.